so1n/rap/README.md

   The `dispatch` method will pass in a conn object, and then determine whether to release it according to the rules (return await self.call_next(conn)) or reject it (await conn.close)
-- Message middleware: only supports normal function calls (no support for `Channel`), similar to the use of `starlette` middleware reference [access.py](https://github.com/so1n/rap/blob/master/rap/server/middleware/msg/access.py) Message middleware will pass in 4 parameters: request(current request object), call_id(current call id), func(current call function), param(current parameter) and request to return call_id and result(function execution result or exception object)
+- Message middleware: only supports normal function calls (no support for `Channel`), similar to the use of `starlette` middleware reference [access.py](https://github.com/so1n/rap/blob/master/rap/server/middleware/msg/access.py) Message middleware will pass in 4 parameters: request(current request object), call_id(current invoke id), func(current invoke function), param(current parameter) and request to return call_id and result(function execution result or exception object)

 In addition, the middleware supports `start_event_handle` and `stop_event_handle` methods, which are called when the `Server` starts and shuts down respectively.